my-graphene/doc/node/api/format-en.md

 # api rpc format

-All the rpc calling of RuiChainc api is in jsonrpc2.0 standard format, please refer to [jsonrpc2.0.pdf](jsonrpc2.0.pdf) for the jsonrpc2.0 standard format.
+All the rpc calling of MyGrapheneChainc api is in jsonrpc2.0 standard format, please refer to [jsonrpc2.0.pdf](jsonrpc2.0.pdf) for the jsonrpc2.0 standard format.

 ## 1. There are two formats for the calling subject